xy7313/xy7313.github.io/_posts/2017-08-01-React-start.md

      </body>
     ```

-11. refs (contd on the sticky note app)
+11. Refs (contd on the sticky note app)
  - Requirements: Save whatever the textarer looks like now.
  - First, get the text just typed
  - Second, show it
  - eg: `var val = this.refs.newText.value;` + `<textarea ref = "newText" defaultValue = {this.props.children}></textarea>`

-12. rearrange multiple independent components -- set up a 'parent' container (contd on the sticky note app)
+12. Rearrange multiple independent components -- set up a 'parent' container (contd on the sticky note app)
  - In the note example, we define a borad, which is like a magener of all note components
  - unique identifier, key is the way to uniquely identify each child by giving an ID
  ```